 Tipping is not compulsory, but is common practice.
 Gratuities to staff at hotels are at your discretion.
 Most restaurants add service charges to the bill (Abu Dhabi 16 per cent; Sharjah 15 per cent; Dubai 10 per cent).

 Ask permission before photographing people in general.
 Avoid photographing Muslim women and do not photograph airports, docks, telecommunications equipment, government buildings, military and industrial installations.

 Domestic supply is 220 volts.
 Sockets suitable for three-pin 13 amp plugs of British standard design are the norm.
-However, it is a good idea to bring an adaptor with you.
-Alternatively, adaptors can be purchased in local supermarkets.
 Appliances purchased in the UAE will generally have two-pin plugs attached.